 Mobile technology changes quickly and while most people are familiar with smartphones and tablets, you will need to train the data collection system both for mobile and desktop.
 Teach staff and volunteers the caveats and quirks of your chosen program.
 Use screenshot-based workflows and online tutorials.
-Ensure that surveyors have the proper equipment and know how to use it.
+Ensure that surveyors have the proper equipment and know how to use it, with the appropriate applications and maps uploaded and devices fully charged prior to the survey